brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ## <a name="Strength-Based-Spear-and-Quarterstaff-Builds"></a>Strength-Based Spear and Quarterstaff Builds

-Strength-based spear and quarterstaff builds are probably the simplest and most straightforward.
+Strength-based spear and quarterstaff builds are probably the most straightforward.
 Here are some classes that do well with that.
 Any of these options can benefit from the Polearm Master feat to get an additional attack as a bonus action (along with some other goodies).

 ### Barbarian - Path of the Totem Warrior